SabeloMkhwanzi/dual/README.md

 ## Dual

 Dual is a social marketplace for gamers on FEVM, dedicated to NFT GameFi.
 It aims to facilitate gamers in discovering and trading their in-game NFT rewards through engaging dual battles.
-Within these battles, participants have the chance to claim and retain the NFT as a prize, or alternatively, trade it on the Dual platform
+Within these battles, participants have the chance to claim and retain the NFT as a prize, or alternatively, trade it on the Dual or other platforms.

 ### Project Description